Chinese short-video making app TikTok has allowed creators to select and delete up to 100 harassing comments at once.

 The first feature gives creators more control over the comments on their videos, and the second prompt people to reconsider posting unkind or inappropriate comments.

-The new anti-harassment tool for creators comes at a time when ByteDance’s founder Zhang Yiming has announced that he will step down as the chief executive officer (CEO) and will hand over the reins to co-founder and HR head Liang Rubo.
+The new anti-harassment tool for creators comes at a time when ByteDance’s founder Zhang Yiming has announced that he will step down as the chief executive officer (CEO) and will hand over the reins to the co-founder and HR head Liang Rubo.

 Recently, Nikhil Gandhi, the India Head of short video-sharing platform TikTok, decided to quit and was currently serving his notice period.